U.S. Route 6 in Pennsylvania: Scranton to Matamoras

+Mile markers

+The PA Route 6 Tourist Association and the PA Route 6 Task Force developed the DO 6 Mile Marker Program, which installed "Do 6" mile markers along the entire length of US 6 in Pennsylvania, in addition to US 6N.
+The mile markers begin at mile marker 1 near the Ohio border and increase east to mile marker 400 near the New York border, while US 6N has mile markers 1N to 27N.
+They are intended to help motorists calculate distances between towns and points of interest along the highway and for businesses to use in their directions.
+The mile markers were funded by the Pennsylvania Department of Transportation and the Pennsylvania Department of Conservation and Natural Resources and were installed in 2008.

 History

 As approved by the American Association of State Highway Officials (AASHO) on November 11, 1926, the west end of US 6 was at Kane, where US 120 continued west to Erie.
 (US 6 ended concurrent with US 219, which ran east to Mount Jewett along US 6 before turning north to New York.)
 US 6 also used present PA 706, US 11, and PA 106 between Wyalusing and Carbondale, while US 106 took the southerly route via Scranton.

 By the end of 1927, US 6 had replaced US 120 in running west from Kane to Erie (making US 120 no longer connect to its "parent" US 20) and had swapped places with US 106 via Scranton; this took it along the Jefferson Highway.
 It was defined by AASHO to serve the following places in Pennsylvania: Erie, Waterford, Corry, Warren, Kane, Farmers Valley, Coudersport, Wellsboro, Canoe Camp, Mansfield, Towanda, Wyalusing, Tunkhannock, Clarks Summit, Scranton, Carbondale, Honesdale, Milford, and Matamoras.
 By 1930, its west end was at 26th Street (US 20) and State Street (US 6; now PA 505) in Erie.
 (By then, US 19 ended a block to the west on Peach Street, where it still ends today.)

 This original routing deviates majorly from present US 6 in the following places, roughly using the following current routes: